wechuli/pull-request-updater/README.md

 - Provide options to choose whether to try to update fork pull requests or not
 - Ability to pass an array for either head, or base branch
 - Ability to pass an ignore list for either head or base
+- Better logging in the steps to show exactly what is happening during execution